Listicle|March 2, 2026|Francis

 BodyBuddy takes a completely different approach to food tracking.
 Instead of opening an app, searching a database, and logging each item, you just text a photo of your meal to your AI coach over iMessage.
 The AI analyzes what's on your plate and tracks it for you.
 That's it.

 The whole experience lives inside your text messages.
-There's no separate app to open, no barcode to scan, no portion sizes to estimate.
+The companion app tracks your meals and shows your Future You avatar.
+No barcode to scan, no portion sizes to estimate.
 You eat, you snap a photo, you send it.
 Your AI coach responds with a breakdown and keeps a running log of your day.

 Beyond meal tracking, BodyBuddy provides daily check-ins and accountability.
 It asks how you're doing, follows up on your goals, and gives you feedback based on what you've been eating.
 Think of it as having an AI nutritional coach in your pocket that you actually communicate with, rather than a database you type into.

-Key features: AI-powered photo meal tracking via iMessage, daily accountability check-ins, personalized AI coaching, no app to download, conversational interface.
+Key features: AI-powered photo meal tracking via iMessage, daily accountability check-ins, personalized AI coaching, a companion iOS app that tracks your meals and shows your Future You avatar, conversational interface.

 Pros: